willklein/cachenot/README.md

 annoying cache issues arise (particularly JavaScript files).

-Find the latest at: https://github.com/WillsLab/cachenot Follow me on Twitter: @willsLab
+Find the latest at: https://github.com/WillsLab/cachenot

-For support, suggestions, etc, email me at "will at willslab d0t com" (pathetic attempt to obscure spambots, I know).
+Follow me on Twitter for updates and whatnot: @willsLab